saltstack/salt/doc/topics/tutorials/walkthrough.rst

     The Salt Minion can operate with or without a Salt Master.
-This walkthrough assumes that the minion will be connected to the master, for information on how to run a masterless minion please see the masterless quickstart guide:
+This walkthrough assumes that the minion will be connected to the master, for information on how to run a master-less minion please see the masterless quickstart guide:

         :doc:`Masterless Minon Quickstart </topics/tutorials/quickstart>`